Featured

 1 Timothy 2:9

 Women and men should dress appropriately to worship God, not drawing attention to themselves.
 It’s not a style mandate as much as an examination of motives.
 “Look at me” doesn’t belong in worship.
 In Biblical times, braided hair was considered an expensive luxury that took time.
 Today, it is much more common, as is wearing jewelry.
-It’s uncomfortable to walk into a room over or underdressed, but modesty and self-control will always be appropriate.
+Walking into a room over or underdressed is uncomfortable, but modesty and self-control will always be appropriate.

 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.